sateffen/nodgine/docs/faq.md

 Will help you finding rejections, that are not handled.
 This way you should catch up with problems.

 If something goes wrong the user will get a statuscode 500.
 This is generated automatically.

+## Replace request or response object with own ones ##

+You can replace the request and response objects that are passed down to the middleware and controller.

+This is pretty simple, but you have to know some facts about this:

+* Every request gets ONE request and response instance.
+All middleware and controller share this instance for the complete request.
+* Every response class have to have a *flush* method.
+The reason is simple: Flush gets called by the nodgine to tell the response that it's finished.
+You have to have a flush method, even if it's empty.
+The reason it's named flush is to prevent collisions with streams or so, just something that tells the idea, but won't collide.
+* Request and response constructors get the same parameters.
+See below.

+To replace request or response you have to use the option passed to the nodgine:

+    const instance = new Nodgine({
+        requestClass: MyRequestClass,
+        responseClass: MyResponseClass
+    });

+You can overwrite both, or just one of them, it's up to you.

+As constructor parameter you'll get an object looking like:

+    const paramsObject = {
+        parsedUrl// the result of nodejs require('url').parse(request.url)
+        requestBody // The request body buffer
+        request // the original nodejs require('http').HttpRequest object response // the original nodejs require('http').HttpResponse object };

+Both, request and response, will get the same parameters.
+The reason for this is simple: The response might interact with the headers of the request object, or anything else, it's up to you.
+This way you should be able to do everything you want.